AndrewTBurks/sage2-react-example-app/README.md

 # Using SAGE2 Webview Container with React

 The [SAGE2 Webview Container](https://bitbucket.org/sage2/sage2/wiki/SAGE2%20Webview%20Container) lets you hook into SAGE2 App state while developing an app just as you would develop a normal webpage.
-Follow the guide found at the link above.
+For general information, view the guide in the link above.

+## Developing Your App

-This repository provides an example of how to do so.
+This repository provides an example of how to do create an app using the SAGE2 Webview Container and React.
 There are a few main things to note to ensure that your React app works with SAGE2.

-1. Add the `"homepage": "."` field to your package.json file
+1. Add the `"homepage": "."` field to your package.json file to make sure resource paths are correctly prefixed
 2. Include the `SAGE2_AppState.js` file found in this repository and load it using `require("./SAGE2_AppState.js")` within your application entrypoint
-3. Wrap your application in the `SAGE2App` component (exported from `useSAGE2AppState.js`)
+3. Include the `useSAGE2AppState.js` file found in this repoository and wrap your application in the `SAGE2App` component (exported from `useSAGE2AppState.js`)
+4. Set the initial state values on the `SAGE2App` component using the `initialState` prop (as seen in src/App.js)
-4. **Read** your entire App state using the `useSAGE2AppState` hook (exported from `useSAGE2AppState.js`)
+5. **Read** your entire App state using the `useSAGE2AppState` hook (exported from `useSAGE2AppState.js`)
-5. **Read and write** your entire App state using the `useSAGE2AppStateValue` hook (exported from `useSAGE2AppState.js`)
+6. **Read and write** your entire App state using the `useSAGE2AppStateValue` hook (exported from `useSAGE2AppState.js`)

+## Moving Your App Into SAGE2

+1. Download the [skeletonWebviewApp template](https://bitbucket.org/sage2/sage2_apps/src/master/javascript/skeletonWebviewApp/) and follow the instructions in the section titled **_Step by step on how to use the container for your own application_**
+2. Add any state values you declared in the `initialState` prop to the `load` section of `skeletonWebviewApp/instructions.json`
-6. Build your React app (using `npm run build`) and copy the contents of the `build` folder into the `webpage` folder of the skeletonWebviewApp
+3. Build your React app (using `npm run build`) and copy the contents of the `build` folder into the `webpage` folder of the skeletonWebviewApp

 # Create React App default README below vvv